hfutxqd/android-pdfium/README.md

 # Build tweaks:

 Natives shall be build manually.
-You need Ubuntu (see supported platforms in `./build/install-build-deps-android.sh`).
 Read more about setup OS and build scripts from links below.
-Use `./build.sh` and `build.diff`
+Use `gclient config --unmanaged --custom-var=checkout_android=True https://pdfium.googlesource.com/pdfium.git`, `./build.sh` and `build.diff`

-  * library renamed from `libpdfium.so` to `libmodpdfium.so` because API21 && API22 failed to lookup symbols due to conflict with `/system/lib/libpdfium.so`.
+  * library renamed to `libmodpdfium.so` because API21 && API22 failed to lookup symbols due to conflict with `/system/lib/libpdfium.so`.

 Some portion of jni code shared with: